These are questions people often want to ask before the mediation. We have tried to answer them here.

 - We lived together for a long time but were only married for a short time?

-How long will I have to pay maintenance for?
+How long will I have to pay maintenance for the children and my ex -wife?

 There is a difference between financial support for children and financial support for your former partner.
 Both can be talked about during your mediation.